 This section presents the results for the macro-micro scenario where the micro system is operating as the aggressor and the macro system is the victim.

-One important thing to note here is that the results contained in Table xx are for one reference cell in the macro system, which is overlapped completely by the micro (Manhattan) grid (see Figure 3).
+One important thing to note here is that the results contained in Table xx are for one reference cell in the macro system, which is overlapped completely by the micro (Manhattan) grid (see Figure X).
 For the DL, only the UEs in this reference macro cell are considered and for the UL case, the BS of this reference cell is considered for evaluation.

-Table 25: Uplink and Downlink UE Throughput degradation
+Uplink and Downlink UE Throughput degradation